PhoenixInvertigo/cars-and-drivers/README.md

 }
 ```

 Typically, an object's class will have some variables of its own, called fields.
-Let's create two, numberOfLegs and kingdom.
+Let's create two: numberOfLegs and kingdom.
 When an object has fields, it is common for there to be a Constructor which takes all of them as arguments.
 The constructor is a method, so its variables are block-scoped.
 To pass them to the class, use the this keyword and the dot operator.
 The Class and Constructor look like this:

 ```
 public class Animal{

   private int numberOfLegs;
-  private String kingdom;
+  private String phylum;

-  public Animal(int numberOfLegs, String kingdom){
+  public Animal(int numberOfLegs, String phylum){
-    this.numberOfLegs = numberOfLegs; //This is fine because this.numberOfLegs refer's to the class's field, and numberOfLegs refer's to the code block's this.kingdom = kingdom;
+    this.numberOfLegs = numberOfLegs; //This is fine because this.numberOfLegs refer's to the class's field, and numberOfLegs refer's to the code block's this.phylum = phylum;
   }

 }